dainemawer/dainemawersite/outstatic/content/articles/five-tips-for-properly-using-the-return-statement-in-your-code.md

 ```

 By following these tips, you can use the return statement effectively and ensure that your code runs smoothly and correctly.
 Proper use of the return statement is an essential part of good programming practice, and taking the time to get it right can save you a lot of headaches in the long run.

+You can [read more about the return statement](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/return) on MDN.